Quarterly Financial Report For the Quarter ended September 30, 2018

 - intervening in matters that raise questions of public interest that may affect the conduct of prosecutions or related investigations.

-The second strategic outcome is in respect of the work of the OCCE.
-It provides that compliance and enforcement activities under the Canada Elections Act and Referendum Act are conducted by the Office of Commissioner of Canada Elections in a fair, impartial and independent manner.
+The second core responsibility is in respect of the work of the OCCE.
+It provides that compliance and enforcement activities under the Canada Elections Act and Referendum Act are conducted by the OCCE in an independent, impartial, and fair manner.
 Activities related to this mandate include:

 - using non-punitive and informal corrective measures in response to certain situations of non-compliance and of formal measures for others, such as compliance agreements, injunctions, and applications for the judicial deregistration of a registered party; and